A black and white portrait of art director Jordan Butcher sitting at his desk

 About

-He started working as a teenager in West Virginia, making artwork for local hardcore punk bands.
-By the age of twenty, he had relocated to Seattle, WA where he spent well over a decade working both in-house and in the agency system.
+He started working as a teenager in West Virginia, creating artwork for local hardcore bands.
+By the age of twenty, he had relocated to Seattle, WA, where he spent well over a decade working both in-house and within the agency system.
+He now lives and works in the Hudson Valley, north of New York City.
 Jordan is well-read, well-traveled, and well-connected.
-No matter the client — artist, institution, or corporation — he applies his deep-rooted Appalachian work ethic with acclaimed results.
+No matter the client—artist, institution, or corporation—he applies his deep-rooted Appalachian work ethic with acclaimed results.

 Expertise